 You’ll love this buttery and moist Lemon Ricotta Cake made with fresh lemons.
-Dusted with powdered sugar and topped with mascarpone cream and raspberries, it’s the perfect lemon dessert.
+Dusted with powdered sugar and topped with mascarpone cream and raspberries, it’s the perfect quick and easy lemon dessert.

 Not only is it lovely and sweet, but it’s very simple to make too.

-You only need a handful of ingredients, but it’s the fresh lemons and creamy ricotta that changes everything.
-It creates a dense cake, with an enviable texture – not too wet but not dry.
+You only need a handful of ingredients, but the fresh lemons and creamy ricotta change everything.
+It creates a somewhat dense cake, especially when compared to my Lemon Crumb Cake or even my Lemon Pound Cake but it has a truly tender crumb.

 To serve, you can simply dust the cake with powdered sugar, add a few fresh berries and a generous dollop of mascarpone cream.
 Heaven.